gsscoder/psguard/README.md

 # psguard

-Simple program to poll a process for resources consumption and existence.
-On request it can revive the process when dies.
+Simple program to poll processes for resources consumption and existence.
+On request it can revive a process that dies.
 Built with [gopsutil](https://github.com/shirou/gopsutil) and [gjson](https://github.com/tidwall/gjson).

 ## Build